fastlane/fastlane/fastlane/lib/fastlane/actions/docs/create_app_online.md

     # Optional
     # App services can be enabled during app creation
     enable_services: {
       access_wifi: "on",                        # Valid values: "on", "off"
+      app_attest: "on",                         # Valid values: "on", "off"
       app_group: "on",                          # Valid values: "on", "off"
       apple_pay: "on",                          # Valid values: "on", "off"
       associated_domains: "on",                 # Valid values: "on", "off"
       auto_fill_credential: "on",               # Valid values: "on", "off"
+      car_play_audio_app: "on",                 # Valid values: "on", "off"
+      car_play_messaging_app: "on",             # Valid values: "on", "off"
+      car_play_navigation_app: "on",            # Valid values: "on", "off"
+      car_play_voip_calling_app: "on",          # Valid values: "on", "off"
+      class_kit: "on",                          # Valid values: "on", "off"
+      icloud: "xcode5_compatible",              # Valid values: "xcode5_compatible", "xcode6_compatible", "off"
+      critical_alerts: "on",                    # Valid values: "on", "off"
+      custom_network_protocol: "on",            # Valid values: "on", "off"
-      data_protection: "complete",   # Valid values: "complete", "unlessopen", "untilfirstauth",
+      data_protection: "complete",              # Valid values: "complete", "unlessopen", "untilfirstauth", "off"
+      extended_virtual_address_space: "on",     # Valid values: "on", "off"
+      file_provider_testing_mode: "on",         # Valid values: "on", "off"
-      game_center: "on",             # Valid values: "on", "off"
+      fonts: "on",                              # Valid values: "on", "off"
+      game_center: "ios",                       # Valid values: "ios", "macos", off"
       health_kit: "on",                         # Valid values: "on", "off"
+      hls_interstitial_preview: "on",           # Valid values: "on", "off"
       home_kit: "on",                           # Valid values: "on", "off"
       hotspot: "on",                            # Valid values: "on", "off"
-      icloud: "cloudkit",            # Valid values: "legacy", "cloudkit"
+      hotspot_helper: "on",                     # Valid values: "on", "off"
       in_app_purchase: "on",                    # Valid values: "on", "off"
       inter_app_audio: "on",                    # Valid values: "on", "off"
+      low_latency_hls: "on",                    # Valid values: "on", "off"
+      managed_associated_domains: "on",         # Valid values: "on", "off"
-      passbook: "on",                # Valid values: "on", "off"
+      maps: "on",                               # Valid values: "on", "off"
       multipath: "on",                          # Valid values: "on", "off"
       network_extension: "on",                  # Valid values: "on", "off"
       nfc_tag_reading: "on",                    # Valid values: "on", "off"
+      passbook: "on",                           # Valid values: "on", "off" (deprecated)
       personal_vpn: "on",                       # Valid values: "on", "off"
-      passbook: "on",                # Valid values: "on", "off" (deprecated)
       push_notification: "on",                  # Valid values: "on", "off"
+      sign_in_with_apple: "on",                 # Valid values: "on", "off"
       siri_kit: "on",                           # Valid values: "on", "off"
+      system_extension: "on",                   # Valid values: "on", "off"
+      user_management: "on",                    # Valid values: "on", "off"
       vpn_configuration: "on",                  # Valid values: "on", "off" (deprecated)
       wallet: "on",                             # Valid values: "on", "off"
       wireless_accessory: "on",                 # Valid values: "on", "off" }
   )